plurr1k/plurr1k/README.md

 Full-Stack & Chatbot Developer | React • Node.js • C# | Web & Desktop Applications

+## Education

+**Secondary Vocational Education (Programmer Qualification)**

+Graduated with a qualification in Software Development.
+During my studies, I developed desktop and web applications, worked with databases, and completed a graduation project focused on a social network with decentralized media storage using IPFS.

 ## About Me

 Junior Developer focused on building web applications, desktop software, and chatbots.